untrusting/datapay/README.md

 ```
 const tx = {
 	data: "6a04366430320b68656c6c6f20776f726c64"
 }
-datapay.build(tx, function(err, tx) {
+datapay.build(tx, (err, tx) => {
 	/**
 	* res contains the generated transaction object, powered by bsv
 	* You can check it out at https://github.com/moneybutton/bsv/blob/master/lib/transaction/transaction.js
 	* Some available methods you can call on the tx object are:
 	* 1. tx.toString() => Export as string
 	* 2. tx.toObject() => Inspect the transaction as JSON object
 	**/
 });
 ```